 Answer: I generally train 6 to 7 days a week.

 Question: What are your goals for this year?
 Next 3 years? and upcoming years?

 Answer: My goals for this year are to keep training and improving my game and train more nogi to compete in both divisions.
 In the next 3 years, I'm hoping to have acquired a few more super fight W’s and medals in the comp scene not to mention, hopefully having my own academy.
 The next 5?
 Hard to say, but hopefully a great extension of my 3 year goals and continue competing not to mention possibly in the black belt division.

 Question: Do you have a go-to finishing move?

 Answer: My go-to finishing move is lapel choke from back control.

-Question: What do you think it takes to be a champion in your sport?
+Question: What do you think, it takes to be best in your sport?

 Answer: Consistency!
 Major key!
 You must continue to train.
 Of course know your body and don't over train, but consistency.
 In showing up, drilling, asking questions.
 You can't expect to be a champion if you train once.
 Or twice a week compared to someone that trains 4-5.
 Just like a lot of other things, repetition, and the only way is being consistent in showing up to class.

 Question: What sort of gear do you usually keep in your gym bag before hitting the gym?